-- 1. Determine the height of the backup pads from the assembly drawings. - 2.
-Using a depth micrometer, measure the distance from the top face of the manifold plate to the face of the manifold.
-Subtract this value from the height of the backup pads to determine the preload value.
+- Determine the height of the backup insulators from the assembly drawings.
+Record the value as measurement A. - Using a depth micrometer, measure the distance from the top face of the manifold plate to 2. the face of the manifold.
+Record this value as measurement B.